destroyedlolo/TeleInfod/README.md

 Notez-bien : TeleInfod has been made to suit my needs.
 Consequently
 - with *historic* frame, it handles up to now only *BASE* (i.e. for photovoltaic production), and “*Heure Creuse*” contracts.
 Contributions are obviously welcomed if you want to add others.
-- with *standard* frame, it can only convert to producer compatible historic data.
+- it can only convert *standard* frame to producer compatible historic data (my own consumer linky is configured for historic frame as no added value that worths to by a new adapter : *don't hesitate to contribute*)

 HELP ARE WELCOME TO COVER OTHER SITUATION.